grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 To create a pie chart visualization, you need a dataset containing a set of numeric values either in rows, columns, or both.

+### Example - One row

-An easy way to feed data to the pie chart visualization is that your query provides a data set with a single record (row) containing the fields (columns) that you want in the pie, as in the example below.
-The default settings of the pie chart visualization will automatically pick each column and paint each element as a slice of the pie.
+The easiest way to provide data for a pie chart visualization is in a dataset with a single record (or row) containing the fields (or columns) that you want in the pie, as in the following example.
+The default settings of the pie chart visualization automatically display each column as a slice of the pie.

-### Example

-**PieColumns**

 | Value1 | Value2 | Value3 | Optional |
 | ------ | ------ | ------ | -------- |